 Queen Elizabeth Scholarship Trust (QEST)

-“The QEST scholarship meant so much to me, both the financial support and belief; it gave me the confidence to pursue handsewn shoe making as a career.”
+“The QEST scholarship means everything to me, both the financial support it provided but also a belief in myself as a craftsman, giving me the confidence to pursue handsewn shoe making as a business.”

 Today, Carréducker keeps the handsewn craft firmly at its heart from its bespoke shoes service at Gieves & Hawkes and James Purdey & Sons to passing on skills and knowledge through the Carréducker Shoe & Leather School in Shoreditch.